mvysny/suckless-ascii-profiler/README.md

 ```

 The profiler will sum up durations of certain call stacks, which will give you a nice
 overall statistics.
-By default the following statistics are supported:
+By default the following groups are supported:

 * DB - sums time spent in the JDBC driver.
 The following call stacks are considered: `"com.zaxxer.hikari.*", "org.mariadb.jdbc.*", "org.h2.*", "com.mysql.jdbc.*", "org.postgresql.*"`
 * IO/Net - sums time spent in I/O or network.
 The following call stacks are considered: `"java.io.*", "java.net.*", "javax.net.*"`

-However, you can define your own, simply by adding stuff into the `profiler.groupTotals` map as follows:
+You can define your own groups, simply by adding stuff into the `profiler.groupTotals` map as follows:

 ```kotlin
 profiler.groupTotals["Password Hashing"] = listOf("my.project.BCryptPasswordEncoder")